 In addition, “U-Shape” gutters are ideal for curving roof lines which we find in certain styles of architecture.
 They also look great on Spanish style homes.
 Half round is the primary choice when copper is used.
 Our half round rain gutters are available in both aluminum and copper.

 Half Round Gutters Are All About Choices and Style

 One of the beauties of seamless half round rain gutters is that they match almost any style of home, from historic to modern.
 Even though half rounds are only 10 percent of the national market, the gutters are an upscale product and so an array of decorative accessories is available.

+Before 1950, and throughout history, half rounds were the original type of gutters on most homes.
 When K Style gutters were introduced in the 1950s and 60s, they were a good fit for the ranch-style homes that were being built then.
 But now, in the last five to seven years, half round rain gutters have made a comeback.
 Seamless half-round is now available, and many custom homes prefer a traditional look for their gutters.

 Custom Fit Seamless Half Round Rain Gutters

 Like the copper half round gutters shown in the image above we can make them in aluminum too.
 All our rain gutters are custom cut for seamless installation onsite by our gutter forming specialist.

 Prior to the introduction of mobile seamless gutter machines (like what we use), most gutters were delivered to a job site in sections that had to be joined.
 Generally available in 20-foot lengths or shorter, the sections were subject to freight damage.
 Even if the gutters arrived unscathed, they were still vulnerable to leaking and structural weakness at the joints and seams.

 These factors, coupled with the evolution in gutter fasteners from spikes to hidden hangers and corrosion-resistant gutter screws, mean many gutter systems installed earlier than the mid-1980s are now obsolete.